priteshpanchall/MusicStoreAnalysis_SQL/README.md

 The some insights from this project are as follows:

-⭕ The most popular genre of music is "Rock".
+⭕ The most popular genre of music is "Rock" and most of the rock music written by Led Zeppelin.

-⭕ The most popular artist is "Queens".
+⭕ Prague has the best customer and Company has earned the most sum (Invoice total of the city) of money that has been made by the company.

-⭕ The most popular song is "War Pigs".
+⭕ The most popular song is "War Pigs" and the most popular artist is "Queens".

 ⭕ The average price of an album is $1.